-E-cigarettes work by heating and creating a vapour from a solution that typically contains nicotine, propylene glycol and/or glycerine, and flavourings.
-Unlike cigarettes, e-cigarettes do not produce tar and carbon monoxide.
-The vapour has been found to contain some potentially harmful chemicals also found in cigarette smoke, but at much lower levels.
+An e-cigarette is a device that allows you to inhale nicotine through a vapour rather than smoke.
+E-cigarettes come in a variety of models and work by heating a solution that typically contains nicotine, propylene glycol and/or vegetable glycerine, and flavourings.
+Unlike cigarettes, e-cigarettes do not burn tobacco and do not produce tar or carbon monoxide.
+They are ‘vaped’ rather than smoked and although the vapour contains some potentially harmful chemicals, also found in cigarette smoke, these are at much lower levels.